joBr99/nspanel-lovelace-ui/ioBroker/README.md

     onColor: (RGB | undefined),             // the color the item will get when active
     offColor: (RGB | undefined),            // the color the item will get when inactive
-    useColor: (boolean | undefined)         // override colors, only Grid pages has colors enabled per default }
+    useColor: (boolean | undefined)         // override colors, only Grid pages has colors enabled per default
+    interpolateColor: (boolean | undefined),// fade between color on and off, useColor on Page or PageItem must be enabled
+    minValue: (number | undefined),         // the minimum value for the fade calculation, if smaller the minimum value will be used
+    maxValue: (number | undefined),         // the maximum value for the fade calculation, if larger the maximum value will be used
+    buttonText: (string | undefined)        // the Button Text, default is "Press" }
 ```